Athletics: Warholm caps perfect season with world 400m hurdles gold

-DOHA (Reuters) - Norway’s Karsten Warholm completed a perfect season by blazing to world championship gold in the 400m hurdles on Monday while Abderrahman Samba finally gave the hosts something to cheer claiming a bronze and Qatar’s first medal.
+DOHA (Reuters) - Norway’s Karsten Warholm completed a perfect season by blazing to world championship gold in the 400 meters hurdles on Monday while Abderrahman Samba finally gave the hosts something to cheer by claiming a bronze to secure Qatar’s first medal.

-The Norwegian’s great rival American Rai Benjamin took silver in 47.66 while Samba delighted the home fans by claiming the bronze.
+The Norwegian’s great rival American Rai Benjamin, who was on crutches just two weeks ago suffering from a bruised heel, took silver in 47.66 while Samba delighted the home fans by grabbing bronze.
+Young’s world mark is 46.78 seconds.

+“It’s easy to say afterwards that this was going to happen but I wasn’t too sure to be honest,” said Warholm.

+“This was a very hard race, I had a pain in my chest, I thought I was going to die but here I am world champion.

 For the final event of the night the athletes were introduced with a spectacular light show worthy of a race expected to produce fireworks.